-We recently surveyed over 200 organisations in Hong Kong, Singapore, Malaysia, Indonesia, the Philippines and Thailand to gain insights into the current technology transformation landscape in Asia and businesses’ adoption of Managed Service Partners (MSPs).
-Emphasis was placed on in-house IT management, service deployment strategies, team strength, future plans to use MSPs, relevant technologies and the degree of such outsourcing.
+We recently surveyed over 200 organizations in Hong Kong, Singapore, Malaysia, Indonesia, the Philippines, and Thailand to gain insights into the current technology transformation landscape in Asia and businesses’ adoption of Managed Service Partners (MSPs).
+Emphasis was placed on in-house IT management, service deployment strategies, team strength, future plans to use MSPs, relevant technologies, and the degree of such outsourcing.

 Discover the ins & outs.